OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ![Add-in commands](../images/auth-o-dialog-open.png)

 Note that the dialog box always opens in the center of the screen.
 The user can move and resize it.
-The window is *nonmodal*--a user can continue to interact with both the document in the host Office application and with the host page in the task pane, if there is one.
+The window is *nonmodal*--a user can continue to interact with both the document in the host Office application and with the page in the task pane, if there is one.

 ## Working with the Dialog API

 The Office JavaScript APIs include a [Dialog](/javascript/api/office/office.dialog) object and two functions in the [Office.context.ui namespace](/javascript/api/office/office.ui).

-### Open a dialog box
+### Open a dialog box from a host page

-To open a dialog box, your code in the host page, typically a page in a task pane, calls the [displayDialogAsync](/javascript/api/office/office.ui) method and passes to it the URL of the resource that you want to open.
-This is usually a page, but it can be a controller method in an MVC application, a route, a web service method, or any other resource.
+To open a dialog box, your code, typically a page in a task pane, calls the [displayDialogAsync](/javascript/api/office/office.ui) method and passes to it the URL of the resource that you want to open.
+The page on which this method is called is known as the "host page".
+For example, if you call this method in script on index.html in a task pane, then index.html is the host page of the dialog box that the method opens.

+The resource that is opened in the dialog box is usually a page, but it can be a controller method in an MVC application, a route, a web service method, or any other resource.
 In this article, 'page' or 'website' refers to the resource in the dialog box.
 The following code is a simple example:

 ```js
 Office.context.ui.displayDialogAsync('https://myAddinDomain/myDialog.html');